 - Sign up to interactive investor's free voting service

-- Investment rust shareholder rights: a beginner's guide
+- Investment trust shareholder rights: a beginner's guide

 - Ian Cowie: investment trust shareholders should use their votes

-Genesis Investment Management has managed the trust for more than 30 years.
-The firm points out that the trust's share price has outperformed its benchmark, the MSCI Emerging Market Total Return Index, since inception and over 10, five, three and one year(s) to 30 June 2021.
+Genesis Investment Management had managed the trust for more than 30 years.
+In July, when the trust's board announced the proposals to change management group, Genesis pointed out that the trust's share price had outperformed its benchmark, the MSCI Emerging Market Total Return Index, since inception and over 10, five, three and one year(s) to 30 June 2021.

-Arindam Bhattacharjee, managing partner at Genesis Investment Management, said: “We are proud to have delivered excess returns for shareholders in the trust for over three decades, while staying true to our long-term investment approach.
+Arindam Bhattacharjee, managing partner at Genesis Investment Management, said at the time: “We are proud to have delivered excess returns for shareholders in the trust for over three decades, while staying true to our long-term investment approach.
 The board’s proposal represents a major change in both investment policy and style of the trust.
 Ultimately, the company belongs to its shareholders, and we believe that their wishes must remain paramount.”

 These articles are provided for information purposes only.
 Occasionally, an opinion about whether to buy or sell a specific investment may be provided by third parties.
 The content is not intended to be a personal recommendation to buy or sell any financial instrument or product, or to adopt any investment strategy as it is not provided based on an assessment of your investing knowledge and experience, your financial situation or your investment objectives.
 The value of your investments, and the income derived from them, may go down as well as up.
 You may not get back all the money that you invest.
 The investments referred to in this article may not be suitable for all investors, and if in doubt, an investor should seek advice from a qualified investment adviser.